-π§ Customizing Tenant Configuration & Management
+Customizing Tenant Configuration & Management

-, the Multi-Tenancy Bundle supports plug-and-play customization for the core tenant configuration and database management logic.
+Starting with version 3.0.0, the Multi-Tenancy Bundle supports plug-and-play customization for the core tenant configuration and database management logic.

 By default, the bundle uses Doctrine for: